jasc2v8/AHKEZ/README.md

 # AHKEZ

-AutoHotkey EZ is a free and open source version of AutoHotkey_L_v1.1.33.02
+AutoHotkey EZ is a free and open source Library for AutoHotkey_L_v1.1.33.02

 ## Objectives ##